muratk5n/thirdwave/en/README.md

 that's in the cards.
 Sure feeling less threat from nearby regions would matter to them but at what cost.

-(Map orientation below was screwed up, pic rotated, the text is off)
+(Orig map orientation was screwed up, pic rotated, the text is off)

 [[-]](https://pbs.twimg.com/media/FTYUb8PX0AA4P_5?format=jpg&name=small)